tum-esm/utils/docs/pages/api-reference.md

 def is_full() -> bool
 ```

-returns true if list is full
+Returns True if the list is full.

 ##### `append`